ftrias/TeensyDebug/README.md

 Stand-alone usage
 ===========================================

-The debugger can work stand-alone by debugging itself.
-Or in conjuction with GDB, the GNU Debugger.
+The debugger can work stand-alone by debugging itself or in conjuction with GDB, the GNU Debugger.
+Stand-alone is not particularly useful, but is presented for illustrative purposes.

 ```C
 #include "TeensyDebug.h"